Minecraftschurli/Ars-Magica-Legacy-old/README.md

 If you want to support donate via [Patreon](https://www.patreon.com/minecraftschurli) and please report any bugs on [github](https://github.com/Minecraftschurli/ArsMagicaLegacy/issues)

+If you want to help with development here's the [Roadmap](ROADMAP.md)

 ## Dependencies
 This mod requires
 - [SimpleOreLib](https://www.curseforge.com/minecraft/mc-mods/simpleorelib) version 1.0.0.0